 A. There is no regulatory obstacle to holding subscription and redemption monies for a single umbrella UCITS in this way.
-As this has not been prior practice in the context of Irish authorised investment funds, the Central Bank is working on appropriate guidance which will be issued shortly.
+As this has not been prior practice in the context of Irish authorised investment funds, the Central Bank has published guidance entitled 'Umbrella funds - cash accounts holding subscription, redemption and dividend monies'.